cfengine/documentation/reference/language-concepts/classes.markdown

     `ipv4_192_0_0`, `ipv4_192_0`, `ipv4_192`), provided they are not excluded by
     a regular expression in the file `WORKDIR/ignore_interfaces.rx` or `WORKDIR/inputs/ignore_interfaces.rx`.
-  - Note: Support and preference for `WORKDIR/ignore_interfaces.rx` was added and is present in versions greater than `3.23.0`.
+  - Note: Support and preference for `WORKDIR/ignore_interfaces.rx` was added and is present in version `3.23.0` and later and in version `3.21.4` and later.
 -   The names of the active interfaces (in the form `net_iface_xl0`, `net_iface_vr0`).
 -   System status and entropy information reported by